funbox/activerecord-overflow_signalizer/README.md

 ```ruby
 ActiveRecord::OverflowSignalizer.new(logger: SomeCoolLogger)
 ```
+By default ActiveRecord::Base.logger

 + Specify list of models
 ```ruby
 ActiveRecord::OverflowSignalizer.new(models: [ModelName])
 ```
+By default it retrieve all descendants of ActiveRecord::Base

 + Specify count of days.
 Gem start notify you if some primary key will overflow over the next numbers of days.
 ```ruby
 ActiveRecord::OverflowSignalizer.new(days_count: 360)
 ```
+60 days by default

 + You can use own signalizer for sending notification to e-mail, slack, hipchat, etc.
 ```ruby